Follow TV Tropes

 • Art-Style Dissonance: Sanyati and Zambezi?
 Adorable.
 Various characters are cute or at least pleasantly designed.
 The actual story, however, is about sword-based gang violence, and the gameplay is bloody to say the least.

 • Black-and-Gray Morality: Sanyati and Zambezi aren't quite what you'd call heroes, being petty thugs who commit crimes for a living and are happy to slice Mooks up by the dozens.
-Still, Sanyati is clearly at least somewhat bothered by the violence, and compared to the other gangs they come across, they're practically saints.
+Still, Sanyati is clearly at least somewhat bothered by the violence, and compared to the other gangs they come across, who range from prison gangs to cults, they're practically saints.

-• Bread and Circuses: Discussed when the protagonists come across a goblin-like character sitting by a soda vending machine:
+• Capitalism Is Bad: This is the belief staunchly held by a goblin-like character sitting by a soda vending machine:

 Goblin: They just released a new flavor, indian stew, it is fucking useless.